Reporting & Analytics

 Storage impact

 Analytic Snapshots create real records in custom objects.
-A weekly snapshot of 10,000 rows creates 520,000 records per year.
+A weekly snapshot of 10,000 rows produces 520,000 records per year.
 Factor this into data storage calculations and LDV planning.

-CRM Analytics is the in-platform advanced analytics solution, deeply integrated with Salesforce data.
+The in-platform advanced analytics solution, tightly integrated with Salesforce data.

 When CRM Analytics is the Right Choice